lynx-r/test-generator-jhipster-deno/README.md

 An attempt to implement a jhipster blueprint with `deno` backend

+# The main reason to sort out with jhipster

+The main reason to sort out with `jhipster project` is that it has `JHipster Domain Language (JDL)` witch helps to create a draft project on top of many databases and technologies.
+You just create a project model in [JDL Studio](https://start.jhipster.tech/jdl-studio/) and import it in your generated project.

 # generator-jhipster-deno
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > JHipster blueprint,